OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ## Principles of Open Science <a name="Principles"></a>

 Now, there are no rules about Open Science, and no one individual or organisation is setting the agenda.
 However, what is commonly recognised is that Open Science is underpinned by specific, core principles and values.
+In recognition of this, there are now around [100 charters and declarations](https://docs.google.com/spreadsheets/d/1-aRXFiRg-VL9hpLpxoJqX6-OC-A0R2oCogHfIx52Nug/edit#gid=956616118) to do with data sharing and scholarly communication and publishing.

-Note that often you will find things described as Open Sciene, but that do not seem to embrace these principles.
+Note that often you will find things described as Open Science, but that do not seem to embrace these principles.
 These things are probably not 'true' Open Science, but more just attempting to surf the wave or join the bandwagon as a PR stunt.
 Such things are often called 'open washing'.

 [![Open & Collaborative Science Manifesto ](https://img.youtube.com/vi/Y1X0xtB_JcY/0.jpg)](https://www.youtube.com/watch?v=Y1X0xtB_JcY)